temporalio/proposals/nexus-and-alo/nexus-strawman.md

 ### Hosting a Nexus Service

-1. User instantiates Nexus Service Instance using provided `nexus` CLI commands (also possible via SDK or API).
+1. User instantiates Nexus Service Instance using provided `nexus` CLI commands (also possible via SDK or API) and receives an Instance ID.
+Nexus is now able to receive requests to its frontend endpoint (though they don't get processed until step 4).
 1. User defines a Nexus Task Handler that will handle the processing of Nexus Tasks for the instantiated Nexus Service Instance.
 1. User hosts their Nexus Task Handler using a Nexus Worker.
 They must specify the Nexus Service Instance ID when starting the Nexus Worker.